l4rm4nd/XingDumper/README.md

 # XingDumper
 Python 3 script to dump company employees from XING API.
-Perfect OSINT tool ;-)

 The results contain firstname, lastname, position, gender, location and a user's profile link.
 Only 2 API calls are required to retrieve all employees.